DallanQ/castles_of_burgundy/QA.md

 [where-does-your-starting-castle-go-on-the-advanced](https://boardgamegeek.com/thread/764393/where-does-your-starting-castle-go-on-the-advanced)

-> I've been looking through my rulebook a few times now to see if there is any mention since there are some that dont have a castle space with a 6 on them.
+> I've been looking through my rulebook a few times now to see if there is any mention since there are some that don't have a castle space with a 6 on them.

 Rulebook, page 12: Starting position does not need to have a 6.
 When playing with the full rules, including advanced boards, players can place their starting castle in any dark green hex.